-Amazon MGM Studios confirmed on April 4, 2026, that Rick Moranis will return to the screen for a Spaceballs sequel.
+Amazon MGM Studios confirmed that Rick Moranis will return to the screen for a Spaceballs sequel.
 Executives at the studio finalized the deal after months of speculation surrounding the future of the 1987 cult classic.
 A production agreement brings the reclusive actor back to a franchise that helped define the late eighties comedy era.
 Fans of the original parody have waited nearly four decades for a follow-up to the story of Lone Starr and Princess Vespa.
+The April 4, 2026 studio plan gave the sequel a firm release path and a returning star.

 Amazon MGM Studios Secures April Release Date